-The Payroll Protection Program from the CARERS Act authorities up to $349 billion in forgivable loans to small businesses to pay their employees during COVID-19 crisis.
-The terms of loan are the same for everyone.
+The Payroll Protection Program from the CARERS Act authorities up to $349 billion in forgivable loans to small businesses to pay their employees during the COVID-19 crisis.
+The terms of the loan are the same for everyone.

 Information about Paycheck Protection Program Loan

-The Paycheck Protection Program (PPP) is a loan intended to provide the small businesses with a direct incentive to keep their employees on payroll.
+The Paycheck Protection Program (PPP) is a loan intended to provide small businesses with a direct incentive to keep their employees on the payroll.
 SBA can repay loans if all workers are placed on the payroll for eight weeks and the money is used for salaries, rent, mortgage interest, or utilities.

 You can apply through any current SBA 7(a) lender or through any federally insured depository institution, federally insured credit union, and Farm Credit System institution that is participating.
 Once accepted and enrolled in the system, other limited lenders would be eligible to make such loans.
 You can contact your nearest lender to see if they are involved in the program.

 In order to record and track from care acts H.R.
-748 Payroll Protection Program in Sage 50, you need to first set up your loan account, loan vendor, record receipt of the loan, and record loan expenses.
-After this, you can easily track and manage this act from your Sage account.
+748 Payroll Protection Program in Sage 50, you need to first set up your loan account, and loan vendor, record receipt of the loan, and record loan expenses.
+After this, you can easily track and manage this activity from your Sage account.

 Let’s get started with a loan account set up.
 Just follow the mentioned processes that help you to easily set up your loan account.

-Set up the loan account
+Set up the Loan Account

 Create new accounts for tracking the loan